 Please attach any additional supporting documents you wish to provide and submit with this completed form.
-Have you discussed this matter with City Staff? © No If yes, Which department and staff member(s) have you spoken to?
+Have you discussed this matter with City Staff?
+(F) Yes If yes, Which department and staff member(s) have you spoken to?

 What action are you hoping will result from your presentation/deputation?
 Approval to place a Free Little Food Pantry at the Kirkfield Public Library.
-By signing this form you are acknowledging that all of the information you are providing on this and giving the City permission to collect your personal information for the principal purpose of a make a deputation to Committee or Council as outlined below.
-Signature: Maggie Upton Date: 5/17/2021 # The personal information is being collected by the City of Kawartha Lakes for the principal purprequest to make a deputation to Committee or Council pursuant to the City's procedural by-law information, including all attachments submitted may be circulated to members of Council, staff public and posted on the City website.
-Questions about the collection of this information should to the City Clerk or Deputy Clerk at 705 324-9411 ext.
+By signing this form you are acknowledging that all of the information you are providing on this form is true, and giving the City permission to collect your personal information for the principal purpose of a request to make a deputation to Committee or Council as outlined below.
+Signature: Maggie Upton Doto Date: 5/17/2021 # The personal information is being collected by the City of Kawartha Lakes for the principal purpose of a request to make a deputation to Committee or Council pursuant to the City's procedural by-law.
+This information, including all attachments submitted may be circulated to members of Council, staff, the general public and posted on the City website.
+Questions about the collection of this information should be directed to the City Clerk or Deputy Clerk at 705 324-9411 ext.
 1295 or 1322.
-Do you agree to the publication of your name and contact information on the City's website. .
-This f, the general d be directed the City Council agenda?
-(F) Yes
+Do you agree to the publication of your name and contact information on the City's website and The personal information is being collected by the City of Kawartha Lakes for the principal purpose of a request to make a deputation to Committee or Council pursuant to the City's procedural by-law.
+This information, including all attachments submitted may be circulated to members of Council, staff, the general public and posted on the City website.
+Questions about the collection of this information should be directed to the City Clerk or Deputy Clerk at 705 324-9411 ext.
+1295 or 1322.